andrescortes/web-forms-reactive-app/README.md

 # FormApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4 and node v16.17.1.

 ## Development server